moby/moby/docs/man/docker.1.md

 # EXEC DRIVER OPTIONS

-Options to the exec-driver can be specified with the **--exec-opt** flags.
-The only driver accepting options is the *native* (libcontainer) driver.
-Therefore use these flags with **-s=**native.
+Use the **--exec-opt** flags to specify options to the exec-driver.
+The only driver that accepts this flag is the *native* (libcontainer) driver.
+As a result, you must also specify **-s=**native for this option to have effect.
 The following is the only *native* option:

 #### native.cgroupdriver
-Specifies the management of the container's cgroups.
-As of now the only viable options are `cgroupfs` and `systemd`.
-The option will always fallback to `cgroupfs`.
+Specifies the management of the container's `cgroups`.
+You can specify `cgroupfs` or `systemd`.
+If you specify `systemd` and it is not available, the system uses `cgroupfs`.

 #### Client
 For specific client examples please see the man page for the specific Docker